affordances/RDBMS-API-Mini/README.md

 Zoos Table should have the following columns:

-- id: primary key, automincrements.
+- id: primary key, autoincrements.
 - name: unique, alphanumeric up to 255 characters long.
 - created_at: should automatically default to the current date and time.

 Bears Table should have the following columns:

-- id: primary key, automincrements.
+- id: primary key, autoincrements.
 - zooId: an integer that relates this table to the zoos table.
 Enforce data integrity.
 - species: unique, alphanumeric up to 80 characters long.
 - latinName: alphanumeric up to 80 characters long.